'I'll wipe them out': Man who threatened Māori convicted under hate speech laws

 He also took aim at the Māori Party, calling leaders of the party "Māori elite" who will "cause a civil war like never before".

 He then became markedly more violent, saying the Māori population "could be wiped out within a month".
-He threatened to burn down a marae, said he knew how to kill and aimed a gun at the camera.
+He threatened to burn down marae, said he knew how to kill and aimed a gun at the camera.

 He also said he wasn't afraid to die.